doug3236/scanner_refl_fix/README.md

 While not tested on other OS's it is standard C++ and should port easily to Linux and Apple OS.
 Executing *scanner_refl_fix* shows various usages:

-    Version 2.0:
+    Version 2.1.0
-    Usage: scannerreflfix                  [zero or more options] infile.tif outfile.tif -A                                   Correct Image Already in Adobe RGB -B tif file list                     Batch mode, auto renaming with _f -M[L] charts... measurefile outfile  Make CGATS, chart1.tif ...
-CGATSmeasure.txt and save CGATS.txt -M[L] charts... outfile              Scan patch charts and save CGATs file -P profile                           Attach profile <profile.icc> to image -S edge_refl                         ave refl outside of scanned area (0 to 1, default: .85) -s reflection.tif                    Calculate statistics on colors with white, gray and black surrounds -W                                   Maximize white (Like Relative Col with tint retention)
+    Usage: scanner_refl_fix                [zero or more options] infile.tif outfile.tif
+      -A                                   Correct Image Already in Adobe RGB -B tif file list                     Batch mode, auto renaming with _f -C calibration_file                  Use scanner reflection calibration text file.
+      -M[L] charts... measurefile outfile  Make CGATS, chart1.tif ...
+CGATSmeasure.txt and save CGATS.txt
+      -M[L] charts... outfile              Scan patch charts and save CGATs file -P profile                           Attach profile <profile.icc>
+      -S edge_refl                         ave refl outside of scanned area (0 to 1, default: .85)
+      -s reflection.tif                    Calculate statistics on colors with white, gray and black surrounds -W                                   Maximize white (Like Relative Col with tint retention)

                                            Advanced and Test options
-      -b batch_file                        text file with list of command lines to execute -C calibration_file                  Use scanner reflection calibration text file.
-      -c scanner_cal.tif  [Y values]       Create scanner calibration file from reference scan.
+      -b batch_file                        text file with list of command lines to execute -c scanner_cal.tif  [Y values]       Create scanner calibration file from reference scan.

       -F 8|16                              Force 8 or 16 bit tif output]
       -I                                   Save intermediate files
-      -N gain                              Restore gain (default half of refl matrix gain) -R                                   Simulated scanner by adding reflected light -T                                   Show line numbers and accumulated time.
-      -Z                                   Average multiple input files with No Refl.
-Correction. scannerreflfix.exe models and removes re-reflected light from an area approx 1" around scanned RGB values for the document scanners.
+      -N gain                              Restore gain (default half of refl matrix gain) -R                                   Simulated scanner by adding reflected light -T                                   Show line numbers and accumulated time.    scannerreflfix.exe models and removes re-reflected light from an area approx 1" around scanned RGB values for the document scanners.

 #### Most common commands

+The essential, first use of *scanner_refl_fix*, is to generate the file *scanner_cal.txt* which contains the scanner's matrix and estimated gamma.
+It must be in the current working directory.
+It works for all paper types but has to be created for each physical scanner model.
+See earlier description of how to print and scan the calibration file.

     scanner_refl_fix -c scanner_cal.tif

-This is the essential, first use of *scanner_refl_fix*, as it generates the file *scanner_cal.txt* which contains the scanner's matrix and gamma.
-Once created it just needs to be in the same directory that *scanner_refl_fix* is executed from.
-It works for all paper types but has to be created for each physical scanner.
-See earlier description of how to print and scan the calibration file.
+Normal, day to day use is estimating then removing extra reflected light.

     scanner_refl_fix image.tif image_f.tif

-Fix the scanner raw tiff file image *image.tif* and save as *image.tif* The program corrects reflection error using the file *scanner_cal.txt* which is searched for in the current directory or, if not there, in the same directory as scanenr_refl_fix.exe.

-Fix one or more scanner raw tiff file images and save using the original names with *_f* postpended.
+For processing multiple image files the "-B" option reducing typing.
+It processes image files and saves the corrected images using the original names with *_f* postpended.
 This is most useful for processing lots of RAW scanned images.
 For instance

     scanner_refl_fix -B image1.tif image2.tif ....imageN.tif
-    scanner_refl_fix -B image1.tif

 will produce the same result as